nos/documentation/docs/nos-client/api.md

 * `config.operation` **string** - The operation of the Smart Contract you want to invoke.
 * `config.args` **string[]** - An arguments array of the Smart Contract you want to invoke.
 * `config.encodeArgs` **boolean** (Optional) - A flag detailing whether or not you want the nOS API to handle encoding or `args`.
 This is `true` by default.
+* `config.assets` **object** (Optional) - A key/value pair representing any asset ID and amount that should be transferred with the invocation.
+Any assets will be sent to the address representing `config.scriptHash`.

 #### Returns
 **string** - The invocation transaction ID.